-Before moving into rented accommodation, you’ll need to sign a contract.
+Before moving into a rental home, you’ll need to sign a contract.

 As long as the rent charged is under £100,000 a year and over £250 a year (or £1,000 in London), the contract is very likely to be an Assured Shorthold Tenancy (AST) agreement.

-Alarm bells should ring if it's not an AST as this is the only type of contract that will offer protections such as what happens to your deposit.
+Alarm bells should ring if it's not an AST as this is the only type of contract that will offer protections, such as with your deposit.

 An AST will set down what you can and can’t do while you live in the property, and what your landlord expects of you.

 It's legally binding, so make sure you take time to read it carefully.

 Remember that an AST is a type of consumer contract, which means it must be in plain language that’s clear and easy to understand.